-- The planning application for improvements to the golf club/course, the erection of 9 business units, a hotel, a nursing home and a residential development is considered to be unsustainable in this rural location and contrary to the adopted Local Plan and National Planning Guidance.
-However, it is a matter of fact that an application for this development was approved by the Council in 2010 on the basis that the perceived economic, employment and tourist related benefits which the proposal would bring to the local area outweighs the specific land use planning policies. - In terms of the proposed Local Development Plan 2012, this plan acknowledges the existence of the extant consent and indicates that the proposal could provide for additional employment and housing opportunities, potentially 50 homes during the life of the Plan.
-In terms of this particular site and the relevant policies, the content of the adopted Local Plan (which the application was originally assessed against) and the proposed Local Development Plan 2012 are extremely similar with no major, significant changes. - Whilst I still have reservations regarding the nature of the proposal, and its sustainability in this location, the relevantly recent decision by the Council to approve the original application (and the fact that the consent is still alive until the 23 September 2013) is a material planning consideration, which is made even more significant in the absence of any notable changes in Council policies.

-As this development is intrinsically linked to both the leisure and housing industries, both of which have been significantly affected by the recent (and ongoing) economic downturn, I consider that the provision of an additional three years through the section 42 process to be appropriate to help bring the detailed elements of this site forward.
+- The planning application for the sustainable village is considered to be unsustainable in this rural location, and its development would be contrary to the adopted Local Plan and National Planning Guidance.
+However, an application for this development was approved by the Council in 2010 on the basis that the perceived economic and employment related benefits which the proposal would bring to the local area outweighed the specific land use planning policies. - In terms of the proposed Local Development Plan 2012 (LDP), this plan acknowledges the existence of the extant consent by including the site and the airfield within the settlement boundary of Errol.
+In this respect, whilst the proposal was significantly contrary to the previous Local Plan, the proposal is (in land use terms) entirely in line with the LDP insofar as still requiring appropriate details to be agreed, wherein the proposal would be consistent with requirements of Policy RD1, which seeks (amongst other things) to ensure that new developments within existing settlements do not have an adverse impact on the character of amenity of the area concerned. - Whilst it is highly likely that the inclusion of the site within the settlement boundary of Errol would not have occurred had there had not been an extant planning permission in place, the site is within the settlement boundary of Errol in the LDP, which is now a significant material consideration considering the Plan's advanced stage. - Whilst I still have reservations regarding the nature of the proposal, and its sustainability in this location, the relatively recent decision by the Council to approve the original application is a significant material planning consideration, which is made even more significant by its compliance with the LDP. - As this development is intrinsically linked to both the housing and construction industries, both of which have been significantly affected by the recent (and ongoing) economic downturn, I consider that the provision of an additional two years through the s42 process to be appropriate to help bring the detailed elements of this site forward.
+I note that the applicant has applied for a further 3 years, however it is the working practice of the Council not to grant a full 3 years to applications made under the s42 process as that is more appropriately dealt through an application for a full renewal of the consent and would in such circumstances attract a far higher application fee.